ADR in film

 In post-production, we used an ADR mixer to re-record the line in a controlled environment, capturing the emotional intensity without the whisper getting lost.
 So whether you’re ironing out audio hiccups or fine-tuning performances, ADR is an invaluable tool for any filmmaker.

-Getting Started with ADR: Essential Tools and Setup
+Essential Tools and Setup for ADR

 Now, let’s talk about the heart of your ADR setup – the equipment.